RAM BY COMPUTER

 In a word, No. None of the computer manufacturers build their own RAM, they buy it from RAM manufacturers like Samsung, Hynix, Micron and Siemens just like we do.
 So there really is no such thing as 'factory' RAM.
 However there is agood reason not to order extra RAM with your new computer -- the computer manufacturers use RAM as a way to boost profit on the sale of the machine, and they charge anywhere from 150% to 300% more for the memory than we do.
 Also, when you buy RAM with the machine, you get only 1 or 3 years warranty, compared to our lifetime warranty.
 SO, buy your computer with the minimum amount of RAM, and then call us.

 Prices: are in Canadian Dollars, and are subject to change without notice. please Email to confirm price before ordering.
-GST is extra in Canada, HST in BC, NB, NS, NF and ON.
+GST is extra in Canada, GST and PST in BC, HST in PEI, NB, NS, NF and ON.

 Use our online shopping cart, email

 Shipping is via Xpress Post, Expedited Parcel, FedEx or Purolator at our choice.
 No PO Boxes for Purolator or FedEx.
 Please ensure that there is someone at the address during business hours to sign for the package.
-We do not guarantee delivery time.
-Shipping time and cost may be higher in NT, NU, YT or remote areas as defined by the courier.
+We do not guarantee delivery time, shipping estimates are for orders received by shipping deadline and in stock only, or starting from the date that goods arrive in stock.
+FedEx Priority Overnight is 1 - 2 day service to most major centres.
+Shipping time and cost may be higher in NT, NU, YT, outlying or remote areas as defined by the courier.
 An invoice copy will be sent by email.

 Installation: Goods are sold under the assumption that you have experience installing.
 Installation instructions for your specific machine are not included.
 Refer to your owner's manual or manufacturer's Web site.
 If you are not confident, please take your machine to a technician for installation.
 We are not responsible for any damage occuring during or after installation of purchased products, nor for any incidental or consequential damage or data loss arising from installation or use of purchased products.